Jjateen/AIOT-Workshop/README.md

 ---

-We hope you find this workshop resourceful and engaging as you explore the world of IoT and AI!
+We hope you find this workshop resourceful and engaging as you explore the world of IoT and AI.
+If you find this information helpful, don't forget to star our repo!